Peta Murgatroyd Baby Photos Coming Soon? Shai Aleksander Born In New York

 Peta Murgatroyd baby photos are highly anticipated following the news that she and her fiance, Maks Chmerkovskiy, welcomed their son, Shai Aleksander in New York City on January 4.

-According to People Magazine, the happy couple confirmed the exciting news with a brief, yet all-encompassing statement on Tuesday.
+According to People Magazine, the happy couple confirmed the exciting news with a brief yet all-encompassing statement on Tuesday.

 “This is, without a doubt, the best thing that has ever happened to us,” the statement read.